agatac/website/source/blog/2017-10-04-glimmer-progress-report.md

 design and started using it in real projects, the more we believed that this exact API was flawed and needed to be rethought.

-When we introduced components to Ember, to align with the then-new [Custom Elements spec][custom-elements], we required components to include a dash (`-`) in their name.
+First, a short history lesson.
+When we introduced components in Ember (back before Ember 1.0!), we required them to include a dash (`-`) in their name.
+This rule came from the then-new [Custom Elements spec][custom-elements], a key part of the Web Components API.

 [custom-elements]: https://www.w3.org/TR/custom-elements/#custom-element-conformance